DuanWong/DuanWong/README.md

 ## About me

 Hello!
-My name is Duan, and I am from China.
-I grew up in a small town in central China.
-I came to Canada from China last year.
+My name is Duan, and I am a web designer based in Winnipeg.
+I am passionate about creating visually appealing, user-friendly websites that offer seamless user experiences.

-When I was in China, I worked in IT.
-I was a product manager responsible for collecting customer requirements and designing product prototypes.
-I am currently a student at MIT, studying software development.
-Because I want to learn about software development knowledge in depth, hoping that I can develop software by myself in the future.
+Before moving to Canada, I worked in IT as a product manager in China, where I focused on understanding user needs and translating them into functional and aesthetically pleasing designs.
+I have always had an interest in web design, which led me to study software development, with the goal of enhancing my skills in both front-end development and user experience design.

-Specifically, I am very interested in robots and artificial intelligence.
-This is also related to my job in China.
-We developed robots for large factories that work with workers, and even in some places, all the work was done by robots.
-I think robots will play an increasingly important role in human society.
-At the same time, working in this industry is also interesting and valuable.
+I love exploring design trends, color theory, and layout principles to create designs that are not only beautiful but also intuitive and easy to use.
+I enjoy working on projects that involve responsive design, making websites accessible on all devices.

-If you want to know more about me, please contact me!
+Feel free to explore my GitHub to see some of the web design projects I have worked on.
+If you'd like to know more, don’t hesitate to reach out!

 ## My skills
 <p>